 You may also want to find some other ways of working through the feelings you are experiencing.
 Many people find keeping a journal helpful.
 You can "talk to yourself" and even look back over time to see how your feelings have changed.
 You may also want to write letters to your daughter who passed away.
 Although she won't actually get them, the letters can be a way to sort through your own hopes, dreams, frustrations, and, ultimately, your new life without her.

 Finding support in other people is really important, too.
 You could talk with a clergy member if you are involved in a religious or spiritual community.
 Your family health care provider can lend an ear and can also help you to find a counselor.
-Your neighborhood YM/YWCA may also have counseling services, or can make a referral.
-Students at Columbia can meet with a counselor at Counseling and Psychological Services; call x4-2878 for an appointment.
+Students at Columbia can meet with a counselor at Counseling and Psychological Services (Morningside) or Mental Health Services (CUMC).
 Many organizations run support groups where you would have the opportunity to share your experiences with other men and women who have recently had a loss.
 Two to try are:

 This process is not an easy one, but, over time, you will start to develop a new sense of pleasure in life.
 Allow yourself the time you need to grieve, think, and cry.
 Although your daughter is no longer with you physically, your memories of her will always be yours to enjoy and share.